HaugrNet/eds/RUNNING.md

 ## API Documentation

 The REST API is documented in:
-- `accessories/release/oas3.json` - OpenAPI 3.0 specification
+- `accessories/release/openapi.json` - OpenAPI 3.0 specification
-- `accessories/release/swagger.json` - Swagger specification